This post may contain affiliate links. Please read our disclosure policy.

 - Whole milk – Whole milk is necessary for a creamy, rich sauce.

-- Garlic powder – You can also use half the amount of garlic powder and use onion powder for the rest.
+- Garlic powder – You can also use half the amount of garlic powder, and use onion powder for the rest.

-- Smoked paprika – Smoked paprika adds the best smoky flavor to this pretzel cheese dip.
+- Smoked paprika – Smoked paprika adds the best smoky flavor to this cheese dip.
 It’s a must!

 - Sharp cheddar cheese – Another must is freshly shredded cheese, not the kind you buy in a bag.